U.S. battalion leads multinational force during peace support operations in Kosovo

 |1

-This work, U.S. battalion leads multinational force during peace support operations in Kosovo [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. battalion leads multinational force during peace support operations in Kosovo, by SFC Warren Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT